JananiPSrinivasan/processorDesign/mips/README.md

 ### Simulation and Debugging
 - Simulate using Cadence Xcelium
-- Debug with waveform viewers and assertions
+- Debug with waveform viewers, assertions, and transaction-level monitoring

 ---